jamescarson3/ctls2017/docs/intro_to_linux_04_solution.md

-Note: Text following a pound sign `#` are comments

 1) Extract every word from `websters.txt` that contains the string `apple`, and put it into a new file called `apple.txt`.
 ```